asusanyamshah/SQL_chess_website_design/DESIGN.md

 accuracy_player_2: Accuracy of moves made by player 2 in the game.

-* Why did you choose the types you did?
+* Reason for choosing the types

 I chose the types based on the values of the attributes.
 I also took inspiration from other chess websites like ```chess.com``` and ```lichess.org```.

-* Why did you choose the constraints you did?
+* Reason for choosing the constraints

 I chose the constraints for all the entities based on data from websites.
 For example, usernames are unique in websites like ```chess.com``` and ```lichess.org```, so I chose my username attribute to be unique.
 For each attribute, I thought about the different values that it could have, and based on that I chose particular constraints for it.